 Introducing StoreKitPlus

-In this post, let’s take a look at StoreKitPlus, which adds extra functionality for working with StoreKit 2 and aims to make it much easier to use StoreKit in SwiftUI.
+In this post, let’s take a look at StoreKitPlus, which adds extra functionality for working with StoreKit 2 to make it easier to use StoreKit in SwiftUI.

 Background

-StoreKit 2 is a huge improvement compared to the old StoreKit APIs.
-Gone are the many notifications, transaction states etc. that you had to listen for.
+StoreKit 2 is a huge improvement to StoreKit 1.
+Gone are many notifications, transaction states etc. that you had to handle.
 The new APIs are very simple to use and behave great.

-However, I have found some things missing when using this new framework.
-One thing is an easy way to observe store-specific state, so that store state can drive the UI in a SwiftUI application.
-Other things are the possibility to mock the StoreKit integration, persisting product and purchase information and to set up a local representation of the real StoreKit products etc.
+However, I have found some things missing, like an easy way to observe store-specific state and let it drive SwiftUI updates, the possibility to mock the StoreKit integration, persisting product & purchase information, setting up local product representations, etc.

 Getting products